 It’s estimated around 2-3% of people experiencing hair loss are affected by Trichotillomania, and it can affect areas other than the scalp, with 50% of cases involving eyelashes and brows and 20% relating to body hair.
 The condition can be successfully treated with medication, depending on the severity – if hair follicles are still functioning, treatment is usually successful.
 Many people affected by the condition opt for non-surgical hair replacement using a hair integration system offered by specialist hair loss clinics.

 Pseudopelade is sometimes also known as Alopecia Cicatrisata, and is a very rare hair loss condition which usually affects women and occasionally children.
 Initial symptoms include well-defined patches of hair loss, and in some individuals the condition could lead to total hair loss, with only a few individual hairs surviving on the scalp.

 Because hair loss caused by Pseudopelade can often be confused with other conditions such as Lupus Erythematosus or Lichen Planopilaris, diagnosis can be tricky, but it’s important to contact your GP for an assessment as soon as possible, so that treatment can be started.
 The causes of the condition are still unknown but thought to be auto-immune based.
 Unlike Alopecia Areata, Pseudopelade is a condition which progresses over the course of several years and then stops.

-If you are experiencing hair loss, it’s important to visit your GP to discover why this is happening; as you can see there are a number of rare conditions as well as more common conditions which can lead to hair loss, and it can also be a symptom of stress or poor diet.
-Your GP will be able to offer advice and recommendations for treatment, depending on whether your condition requires referral to another expert such as a dermatologist; you may also wish to see a specialist for hair loss treatment.
+If you are experiencing hair loss, it’s important to visit your GP to discover why this is happening; as you can see there are a number of rare conditions as well as more common conditions which can cause this, and it can also be a symptom of stress or poor diet.
+Your GP will be able to offer advice and recommendations for treatment, depending on whether your condition requires referral to another expert such as a dermatologist; you may also wish to see a hair specialist for dedicated care and hair loss treatment.